fossasia/support.eventyay.com/orders-attendees/How-to-resend-confirmation-emails-for-ticket-orders.md

+---
+title: How to resend confirmation emails for ticket orders
+---

 # How to resend confirmation emails for your ticket orders?

 In case your customers' orders have been completed, yet they have not received a confirmation order.
 To resend confirmation emails, please follow these steps.